 When you slam you hit the ground.
 The trick got out of hand, you lose all control and bang, you are on the ground.

 Avoiding injury when bailing and slamming is good to learn early.
 I learned this stuff the hard way by slamming hard over and over again.
 I have a few injuries that have lasted for a long to due to hitting the ground hard.

 If you can learn how to avoid injury you will be better off than me.

 Don’t try to ollie a 10 set when you can barely ollie a 5.
 Don't try to drop in on vert when you can barely do it on a 4'.
 You will certainly slam if you try something way too big for you.

 Use some sense and stay within what you are capable of doing.
 You need to push your limits to get better but think about it first.

-Will you land that ollie? or will you fall 50 times before you get one sketchy roll away?
-Rather then taking so much abuse go get super confident of something smaller.
+Will you land that trick? or will you fall 50 times before you get one sketchy roll away?
+Rather then taking so much abuse.
+Get confident on something smaller or more simple.
 When you get that then you can take your skill to the bigger thing and make it with way less attempts.